 6. Books for Young Learners

-Children enjoy reading and using miniature books.
+Children enjoy reading and using mini books.
 You can create mini books that reinforce what you’ve been teaching in your kindergarten or preschool class.
 Print miniature books with some blank pages to allow young learners to write or draw on them.
 You can create booklets that match all your teaching plans, including miniature books about animals, countries, historical events, or other subjects.
 Your students will enjoy carrying these tiny creations around and sharing them at home.

 7. Guided Research Activity Books

 Help students learn to do research by creating special guides.
-These miniature books include questions about a subject and blank spaces for writing answers.
+These mini books include questions about a subject and blank spaces for writing answers.
 To complete the mini book, the student must do some research and answer the questions.
 Include illustrations, hints, and other helpful tips.
 These booklets help make learning fun.

 8. Pocket Planners

 Pocket calendars are extremely handy for busy people, wedding planners, contractors, and people who work irregular schedules every week.
 Although many people use digital schedulers, a huge number still rely on traditional paper planners.
 Print these planners as giveaways to staff, or hand them out as promotional items.
 You can even print planners for every member of the family.
 With the right cover and layout, they will be warmly welcomed.

 Everyone wants to eat healthier, and behavioral scientists have found that keeping a food journal is one of the best ways to get control of your eating habits.
 A pocket-size journal makes it easy to keep track of food, calories, macronutrients, and water intake, even when you’re dining out.
 Food mini books make great gifts for health-conscious people.
 Use them as handouts or premiums for your gym, doctor’s office, or weight loss center.